What you'llStudy

 Advanced Social Theory aims to:

-• Strengthen students’ awareness of the contemporary employment landscape and their development of employability skills
+- Strengthen students’ critical awareness of contemporary social debates and problems, and their development of employability skills

 Module content: